William R. Haine: Catholic faith

 During his law school years, Haine met Anna Schickel, an undergraduate French major at St. Louis University; they were married on August 7, 1971, in the Grailville Oratory in Loveland, Ohio.
 Haine and his wife have seven children and 33 grandchildren.
 They continued to reside in Alton, around the corner from his boyhood home (designed by her father, the artist William Schickel).
 Haine referred to his wedding as the defining moment of his Catholic faith.

 County service

 After law school, Haine worked as an assistant public defender and maintained a small general practice on the side.
 He later partnered with trial attorney Randall Bono, and it was during their years together that Haine was elected a Madison County Board member and then State's Attorney.

 Already a member of the Madison County Board since 1978, Haine first ran for the office of State's Attorney in 1980.
 In the Democratic primary he faced former Assistant State's Attorney Dick Allen and incumbent State's Attorney Nick Byron.
 Though he lost the primary by 313 votes in a county of 260,000, Haine had established a Democratic base with the industrial north end of the county.
 Republican Don W. Weber, a former Assistant State's Attorney, won the general election in the Reagan landslide of 1980.

-With new found political clout from the close primary race, Haine became a leader on the County Board and chaired the newly created Metro-East Transit District.
-The area-wide public exposure helped make his 1988 run for State's Attorney a success.